Celiac disease is an inherited autoimmune disease that causes damage to intestinal microvilli when gluten is consumed.

 The new approach is based on a simple idea: to make the immune system tolerant to gluten.
 To do this, the gliadin glycoprotein, which is part of gluten, is loaded into tiny nanocapsules.
 The nanodoses released into the body stimulate the development of an autoimmune reaction.

 According to the scientists, the patients in the treated group tolerated gluten intake much better.
 The concentration of inflammation markers in them was 90% lower than in the control group.
-Although only 34 people took part in the studies, the result of the tests they underwent was the first evidence of the effectiveness of treatment in humans.
+Although only 34 people took part in the studies, the result of the tests they underwent was the first evidence of the effectiveness of the treatment in humans.

 The authors note that the nanocapsules can also be used to treat other autoimmune diseases, including allergies, type 1 diabetes and multiple sclerosis.